cschreib/fastpp/README.md

 ## Velocity broadening
 By default, the template spectra produced by FAST++ assume no velocity dispersion of the stars inside the galaxy.
 This is a good approximation when only fitting broadband photometry, but it becomes incorrect when fitting high spectral resolution data, such as narrow band photometry or spectra, which can sample the spectral profile of the various absorption lines that compose the spectrum (i.e., mostly the Balmer series).

 The solution implemented in FAST++ is to broaden all the spectral templates with a fixed velocity dispersion, specified in ```APPLY_VDISP``` (in km/s).
-Because of the architecture of the code, it is not possible to specify different velocity dispersions for each galaxy of the input catalog.
-If you need this, you will have to fit each galaxy separately, in different FAST++ runs.
+Note that this is the value of the velocity *dispersion* (i.e., the "sigma" of the Guassian velocity profile), not the FWHM.
+Unfortunately, because of the architecture of the code, it is not possible to specify different velocity dispersions for each galaxy of the input catalog.
+If you need to do this, you will have to fit each galaxy separately, in different FAST++ runs.

 # Additional documentation